Why are faces important in marketing? Well, guess what we all love to look at more than anything else?

 Experiment with how you do it.

-Just introduce yourself to your followers occasionally by showing them your face.
+Just introduce yourself to your audience occasionally by showing them your face.

 Find faces in other things

-Your brain fires up when it see faces.
-However, it also tunes into patterns that look like faces.
+However, the brain also tunes into patterns that look like faces.

 In other words, even if there isn’t an actual face in a photograph, your brain may still try to find one.⠀